What is Canola Oil? Everything You Need to Know

 Canola oil is generally affordable, making it an economical choice for professional kitchens and food manufacturers to purchase in bulk.

 Organic canola oil is a type of canola oil sourced from organically grown canola plants.
 The term "organic" signifies that the cultivation of these plants adheres to strict organic farming practices.
-This includes the absence of synthetic pesticides, herbicides, and genetically modified organisms (GMOs) in the farming process.
+This means there’s no synthetic pesticides, herbicides, or genetically modified organisms (GMOs) involved in the whole process.

 Conclusion